webix-hub/docs/data/desktop/dataprocessor.md

 webix_operation	delete
 ~~~

-And other protocol with implicit Dataprocessor initing for connector-based scripts:
+And other protocol with implicit Dataprocessor initializing for connector-based scripts:

 ~~~js
 1_!nativeeditor_status	update